 Here are a few signs the time has come to refinance your mortgage:

 - Your mortgage rate is higher than the going market rate.
-Mortgage rates just hit their 2017 low in late November, dropping to around 3.8 percent.
+Mortgage rates change all the time, so check to see what the current market rate is.
 If your current rate is higher than that, you’re paying more interest than you need.
 A refinance could save you significantly in the long run.

 - Your list of repairs is building up.
 If you’ve been in your home a while and repairs are just piling up, never getting accomplished due to tight funds, a refinance may be able to help.
 Called a cash-out refinance, this allows you to take out a loan using the equity you have in your home.
 You can then use these funds to pay for repairs and upgrades as you see fit.